cris-zapata/FSK-Module/README.md

 FSK is one of the simplest ways to see a core idea in communications made physical: information doesn't have to live in a signal's *amplitude*, it can ride on its *frequency*.
 That property is what makes FSK robust, since a channel can attenuate or distort amplitude while the frequency survives.

 I built this to get the concept working end to end in hardware, not as an endpoint but as a foundation.
-The intended direction is **Chaos Shift Keying (CSK)** — the chaotic descendant of FSK, where the two fixed tones are replaced by two *chaotic carriers* and the bit is recovered through chaos synchronization at the receiver, with security coming from the carrier being noise-like and unpredictable.
+The intended direction is **Chaos Shift Keying (CSK)**, the chaotic descendant of FSK, where the two fixed tones are replaced by two *chaotic carriers* and the bit is recovered through chaos synchronization at the receiver, with security coming from the carrier being noise-like and unpredictable.
 That approach was introduced in:

 >S. Li, G. Álvarez, Z. Li, and W. A. Halang, "Analog Chaos-based Secure Communications and Cryptanalysis: A Brief Survey," arXiv:0710.5455 (2007).
 Freely available at https://arxiv.org/abs/0710.5455